ssleal10/ACO_CVProject/README.md

 6. ACO_savesub_crp_train.py - generates image samples in subfolders for syndata image generation.
 7. PyTorch-YOLOv3/PR-curve.py - depicts the precision recall curve presented on the paper.
 8. PyTorch-YOLOv3/demo.py - performs detection on a sample image and generates results.
-9. PyTorch-YOLOv3/test.py - if ran before demo.py: evaluates (gets precision and recall) the results obtained in the validation dataset.
+9. PyTorch-YOLOv3/test.py - if ran before demo.py: gets precision and recall of the results obtained in the validation dataset.
-                          - if ran after demo.py: evaluates (gets precision and recall) the results obtained in the demo images.
+                          - if ran after demo.py: gets precision and recall of the results obtained in the demo images.